akeneo/ui-extensions-samples/iframe/README.md

-# Simple iframe & simple buttons example
+# Iframe & link example

 This mini application allows to display several screens in a PIM.